 Review articles should use these headings: Purpose, Methods, Results/Findings, Discussion and/or Conclusions.

-Brief reports are no longer than 1500 words in length.
+Brief reports are no longer than 1500 words plus references in length.
 They could be a commentary, discussion, research paper or a previously presented conference poster extended to make it suitable for publication.
 Research protocols can also be submitted prior to the research having been undertaken.
 Research papers and research protocols will be subject to a masked review.
 Short Abstracts and keywords are required.

 Approaches, techniques, interventions and strategies section